 Regular blood drawn from the veins also called peripheral blood.

-Any trained phlebotomist or a nursing staff can draw the sample for the screening.
+A trained phlebotomist or a nursing staff can draw the sample for the screening.

 While there are no multiple screenings required, but if screened positive, additional prenatal screenings & confirmatory tests will be required during pregnancy.